Latency considerations for stochastic optimizers in variational quantum algorithms: Shot-Adaptive Line Search

-As in \cite{kubler2020adaptive}, we note that we can yield an upper bound on each $L_{g_i}$ due to the parameter shift rule and the expression of the cost function as a prefactor-weighted sum of Pauli matrices.
-In particular, given an expression for the non-mixed partial second derivative $\partial_i\partial_i f(\thetab^k)$, we can yield an upper bound on each $L_{g_i}$ by the sum of the absolute values of prefactors obtained after applying a parameter shift \eqref{eq:ps_grad} twice.
+As in \cite{kubler2020adaptive}, we note that we can yield an upper bound on each $L_i$ due to the parameter shift rule and the expression of the cost function as a prefactor-weighted sum of Pauli matrices.
+In particular, given an expression for the non-mixed partial second derivative $\partial_i\partial_i f(\thetab^k)$, we can yield an upper bound on each $L_i$ by the sum of the absolute values of prefactors obtained after applying a parameter shift \eqref{eq:ps_grad} twice.

-Thus, to make practical use of \eqref{eq:ngk}, we need to handle the unknown variance term.
-The variance of the estimator $g(\thetab^k;\xi)$ is unknowable because computing a population variance requires knowing the expectation $\nabla f(\thetab^k)$.
+To make practical use of \eqref{eq:ngik}, it remains to handle the unknown variance term in the numerator.
+The variance of the estimator $g_i(\thetab^k;\xi)$ is unknowable because computing a population variance requires knowing the expectation $\nabla f(\thetab^k)$.
 In our implementation we simply compute the sample variance of the sample of size $N_{g,k}$ before the end of the $k$th iteration to use as an estimate of the variance in the $(k+1)$st iteration.
 It is theoretically reasonable to believe that the variance $\mathbb{V}\left[ g(\thetab^k;\xi)\right]$ should not change too rapidly in $\thetab^k$, justifying this choice.
 We have also verified this assumption empirically through experiments.
+To summarize, our practical sample size is